haonan-yuan/DGIB/README.md

 ## 4. Acknowledgements

-Part of this code is inspired by Tailin Wu et al.'s [GIB](https://github.com/snap-stanford/GIB).
+Part of this code is inspired by Tailin Wu et al.'s [GIB](https://github.com/snap-stanford/GIB) and Yaxin Li et al.'s [DeepRobust](https://github.com/DSE-MSU/DeepRobust).
 We owe sincere thanks to their valuable efforts and contributions.